Demo mode — this is a read-only sandbox with fake data. Browse anything. Nothing here can be modified. Run your own →

 Each entry: timestamp, actor (user), action, detail string, source IP.
 Filter by actor, action, or substring; sort by any column.

 For command execution, see the History page (separate).
 The Audit log is for "who changed what configuration" rather than "who ran what command".
+Now in the Security sidebar group alongside TLS/DNS, Patches, CVEs, and Drift.

-Links page — external bookmark grid
+Links page — shared bookmark dashboard

 Scripts — the multi-line script library (v2.1+)